hmongdev/weekend-jquery-server-calculator/README.md

 5. Server logic should perform calculations and store the new result
 6. Then use a GET method to retrieve the data from the server and display a history of the results on the DOM

 What problem did you solve?
+How did you solve it?

 1. Creating server logic to calculate the inputs.
 I first approached this by creating 4 separate if statements, then 4 functions.
 In the end, I solved this issue by creating a switch statement.
+Then storing the result of the calcuation in a new object that would be returned to the client upon a GET request.

 2.

-How did you solve it?

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed aliquam at massa in faucibus.
-Etiam volutpat, risus non mollis convallis, velit nisi pulvinar mi, eu faucibus orci nisi eget nibh.
-Integer a velit pretium, volutpat arcu eleifend, fringilla elit.
-Cras erat sapien, convallis venenatis tellus vitae, feugiat dictum felis.

-Suspendisse euismod volutpat aliquet.
-Maecenas vulputate mauris in pellentesque facilisis.
-Phasellus varius malesuada semper.
-Cras sollicitudin diam mollis maximus aliquam.

-To see the fully functional site, please visit: [DEPLOYED VERSION OF APP](www.heroku.com)

 ## Screen Shot

-Include one or two screen shots of your project here (optional).
-Remove if unused.

 ### Prerequisites